 Using skrebate

-We have designed the Relief algorithms to be integrated directly into scikit-learn machine learning workflows.
-Below, we provide code samples showing how the various Relief algorithms can be used as feature selection methods in scikit-learn pipelines.
+We have designed the Relief-based algorithms to be integrated directly into scikit-learn machine learning workflows.
+Below, we provide code samples showing how the various Relief-based algorithms can be used as feature selection methods in scikit-learn pipelines.

-For details on the algorithmic differences between the various Relief algorithms, please refer to this research paper.
+For details on the algorithmic differences between the various Relief-based algorithms, please refer to this research paper.

 Using the Core Algorithms